Stephanie D. Nichols, Pharm.D., MPH, BCPS, BCPP, FCCP

 Psychiatry and Substance Use Disorder Faculty, Maine Medical Center

-At MMC, Nichols and her students are involved in providing direct patient care to patients with mental illness, responding to psychopharmacotherapy consults, educating patients, healthcare professional students, residents, fellows, and life-long learners, and participating in population health endeavors including co-development of ordersets, policies, and procedures
+At Maine Medical Center, Dr. Nichols and her students are involved in providing direct patient care to patients with mental illness and substance use disorders, responding to psychopharmacotherapy consults, educating patients and healthcare professionals, and participating in population health endeavors including co-development of order-sets, policies, and procedures

-Nichols is extremely passionate about interprofessional education and care and about reducing stigma around mental illness and SUDs.
-Research interests for Nichols include the following.
+Dr. Nichols is extremely passionate about interprofessional care, education, and research, and about reducing stigma around mental illness and SUDs.
+Research interests follow.

-1. Developing programs and evaluating their ability to optomize the treatment of people with SUDs, prevent development of SUD in patients with mental illness and/or trauma, and prevent and mitigate medication-related medical problems and adverse effects.
+1) Developing programs and evaluating their ability to optimize the treatment of people with SUDs, prevent development of SUD, particularly in patients with mental illness and/or trauma, and prevent and mitigate medication-related medical problems and adverse effects.

-2) Epidemiology of people with SUDs and related morbidity and mortality, medical and nonmedical controlled substance use, and psychotropic polypharmacy
+2) Studying epidemiology of substance use, people with SUDs and related morbidity and mortality, medical and non-prescribed substance use, and psychotropic polypharmacy

-3) Prospective investigational research about psychotropic medications and/or the interface between medical and psychiatric co-morbidities and associated medications, including drug-drug interactions, drug-disease interactions, and drud induced diseases or disorders.
+3) Prospective investigational research about psychotropic medications and/or the interface between medical and psychiatric co-morbidities and associated medications, including drug-drug interactions, drug-disease interactions, and drug-induced diseases or disorders.

-She has co-authored publications in Pharmacotherapy, Mental Health Clinican, Psychosomatics, Pain, PeerJ, PLOS One, American Journal of Health System Pharmacy, Journal of the American College of Clinical Pharmacy, Journal of Maine Medical Center, Pharmacology, Journal of Addiction Medicine, and Journal of Drug and Alcohol Dependence.
+Dr. Nichols has co-authored publications in Pharmacotherapy, The Mental Health Clinician, Psychosomatics, Pain, PeerJ, PLOS One, American Journal of Health System Pharmacy, Journal of the American College of Clinical Pharmacy, Journal of Maine Medical Center, Pharmacology, Journal of Addiction Medicine, and Journal of Drug and Alcohol Dependence.
 She has spoken at national meetings of the American Association of Psychiatric Pharmacists (AAPP/CPNP), American College of Clinical Pharmacists (ACCP), American Pharmacy Association (APhA), and throughout Northern New England.

-Nichols serves as a Senior Editor for the College of Psychiatric and Neurologic Pharmacists Board Certified Psychiatric Pharmacist Preparation and Recertification Book, an expert consultant for the American Academy of Addiction Psychiatry SAMHSA-funded Opioid Response Network, a member of the Maine Opioid Response Clinical Advisory Committee and Maine Prescription Monitoring Program Committee, a member of the Board of Directors for Co-Collaborative Serving Maine, a member of the Lunder Dineen Time to Ask Advisory Committee, and as a member of the Institute for Clinical and Economic Review's New England Comparative Effectiveness Public Advisory Committee.
+Dr. Nichols serves as a Senior Editor for the AAPP Psychiatric Review Book and on the Journal of Maine Medical Center Editorial Board.
+She also serves as an expert consultant for the American Academy of Addiction Psychiatry SAMHSA-funded Opioid Response Network, and on the Maine Opioid Response Clinical Advisory Committee, Maine Prescription Monitoring Program Committee, Maine Medical Professionals Health Program, ACCP Fellowship Selection Committee, Co-Collaborative Serving Maine Board of Directors, Lunder Dineen Time to Ask Advisory Committee, and the Institute for Clinical and Economic Review's New England Comparative Effectiveness Public Advisory Committee.
 She includes her clinical students in these meetings and activities whenever possible.

 Adult mental health